multimodalAI/multimodal-ai-hugo-group/content/authors/xi-wang/_index.md

 ---
 # Display name
-title: Emma Barker
+title: Xi Wang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Fellow at University of Sheffield & Centre Manager of Centre for Machine Intelligence
+role: Lecturer in Natural Language Processing, Department of Computer Science, The University of Sheffield

 # Order that this section appears on the page.
 weight: 60